 The new semester is upon us.
 You’ve chosen your classes, polished your syllabus, picked up the pace of your research, and put committee meetings, office hours, and even time to write on your calendar.
 But what may have fallen by the wayside is the very thing that can help sustain you in the busy, potentially stressful, months to come.
-In our Grad School Rockstars mentorship community, we talk a lot about how self-care is a crucial part of thriving not only in a hectic career but also in a time of general unrest, fear, and vulnerability.
+At Ideas on Fire, we talk a lot about how self-care is a crucial part of thriving not only in a hectic career but also in a time of general unrest, fear, and vulnerability.
 Mapping self-care into your semester can help you find balance, prioritize rest, and cultivate your energy as you juggle community, work, health, and more.
 Here’s how.

 Protect Your Time